Kyle Echarri: 2015–2017: Acting debut

-Theatre

 Kyle Echarri made his theatrical debut as Master Kundoktor in Ako Ay Si Josephine, a musical show featuring the hits of Filipino pop-rock singer-songwriter Yeng Constantino.
 In December 2016, he was cast in Ballet Philippines' Awitin Mo at Isasayaw Ko, a new dance musical featuring the songs of VST & Co., at the Cultural Center of the Philippines Main Theater (Tanghalang Nicanor Abelardo).
 He played the role of Lito, alternated by Noel Comia.
 The production included legendary dancers Edna Vida and Nonoy Froilan, BP mainstays Denise Parungao, Garry Corpuz, Rita Angela Winder, and Jean Marc Cordero.
 For the vocal parts, ABS-CBN stars Karylle, Michael Pangilinan, and Markki Stroem performed, along with an alternate cast including Cooky Chua, Sandino Martin, Jef Flores, and Noel Comia Jr.

-Television

 After season 2 of The Voice Kids, Kyle was cast in the top-rated ABS-CBN teleserye On the Wings of Love as Brent Wyatt, the half-brother of Nadine Lustre's character Leah Olivar, in 2015.
 In May 2016, he joined ABS-CBN's Filipino reality music competition show We Love OPM, hosted by Anne Curtis.
 Alongside teammates Bailey May and Juan Karlos Labajo, he was mentored by crooner Richard Poon.
 We Love OPM: The Celebrity Sing-Offs ran for three months, from May to July 2016.
 He was also a member of the boy group Voice Next Door.
 In 2017, he played the role of Gio in an MMK episode entitled "Cellphone."
 In 2018, he was cast as Miguel in another MMK episode titled "Hapagkainan."